Blue9/AudioJack/README.md

     audiojack.select(audiojack.get_results(url)[0])

+Optionally, the path to download the .mp3 file may be added, if this is omitted, the file will be placed in your Downloads folder:

+    audiojack.select(entry, 'C:\Music')

 ### Downloading
 After calling `audiojack.select(entry)`, the MP3 is automatically downloaded and converted in the format `SongTitle.mp3` to the Downloads folder.